 Research in the Mousssaieff laboratory

-Research in the Moussaieff laboratory is focused on the profound link between metabolism and cell fate.
-Using a state of the art platform for metabolic profiling, we comprehensively characterize the metabolic content of biological systems.
+Using a state of the art platform for metabolic profiling, we comprehensively characterize the metabolic content of biological systems, focusing on lipid networks.
 We use advanced cellular and in vivo models to study the involvement of metabolic perturbations in changes that occur during development and in the initiation and progression of disease.

 We are studying metabolic perturbations, in particular in lipid metabolic networks, during development and pathological processes.